sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - I will fix bug today
 * Blocker - Bugs

+#### Kalikalyan
+* What I did yesterday -  Coding practice in phasor JS
+* What I will do today - phasor JS study
+* Blocker - No

 #### Mangesh
 * What I did yesterday -  Studied about proxy pattern
 * What I will do today - I will implement proxy pattern in level 3